FBW32/34-PB-objects-pt2/README.md

 * {a: 1} ➞ false

 **Bonus:** Discuss in a comment the use case of `Object.is()` for this program.

+**4. Counting Letters.**
+Create a function that counts the number of occurrences of each letter in a string.

+i.e.
+countLetters("tree") ➞ t: 1, r: 1, e: 2

 **5. Free Shipping.**
 Create a function that determines whether an online order should get free shipping.
 An order gets free shipping if the total cost of items exceeds €50.